MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/send-in-app-notifications.md

 ### Setting the notification priority

-You can change the order in which notifications display in the notification center by setting the priority.
+You can change the order in which notifications display in the notification center by setting the `Priority`.
 The following are the optional values:

 |Priority | Value |
 |---------|-------|
 |Normal |`200000000`|
 |High |`200000001`|

 The default value is `Normal`.
-Notifications are sorted in the notification center by Priority and Created On date, descending.
+Notifications are sorted in the notification center by **Priority** and **Created On** date, descending.
 High priority notifications will display at the top of the list in the notification center.

 ## Notification actions